Adromischus marianiae var. immaculatus Uitewaal

-Adromischus marianae var. immaculatus Uitewaal
+Adromischus marianae var. immaculatus

-USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).
+USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Many species are easy to grow in any free-draining gritty compost.
-Their compact habit allows a collection to be maintained in a small space and they grow well on any sunny window ledge or the top shelf of the greenhouse.
-Water mostly in spring/autumn and let them dry out between waterings.
-Adromischus tolerate cool, frost-free conditions during the winter if kept dry.
-It is as well to keep water off the foliage during the winter.
-Mealy bugs and vine weevils can be discouraged with a systemic insecticide.
+Many species are easy to grow in any free-draining, gritty compost.
+Their compact habit allows a collection to be maintained in a small space, and they grow well on any sunny window ledge or the top shelf of the greenhouse.
+Water mostly from spring to fall and let them dry out between waterings.
+Adromischus tolerates cool, frost-free conditions during the winter if kept dry.
+Mealybugs and vine weevils can be discouraged with a systemic insecticide.

-Many species can be propagated from a single leaf, which should be placed against the side of the pot so that the stem end is just touching the compost.
-Some species drop their leaves easily and although each leaf will form a new plant it can be a challenge to grow a large specimen.
-In other cases, leaves for propagation must be carefully detached with a sharp knife… – See more at: How to Grow and Care for Adromischus
+Adromischus can be propagated from a single leaf, which should be placed against the side of the pot so that the stem end is just touching the compost.
+Some species drop their leaves easily, and although each leaf will form a new plant, growing a large specimen can be challenging.
+In other cases, leaves for propagation must be carefully detached with a sharp knife.

 - Back to genus Adromischus

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.